Table reservation: Benefits of an online reservation system

 Traditionally, restaurants have managed their reservation systems with a reservation book, which means they received the reservations via telephone calls and wrote them down in a book.
 Nowadays, as a consequence of the massive use of the Internet and its benefits, experts have seen the opportunity and great added value of creating online reservation systems, and already many restaurants have replaced the traditional format with these new systems.

 An important advantage of online reservation systems is the flexibility they offer when making a reservation.
 When reservations are managed traditionally, patrons will only be able to call a restaurant to make a reservation during operational hours.
 On the contrary, when reservations are managed through an online reservation system, customers will be able to make their reservations at any time and from any place they choose.
 In general, patrons will have a better experience when making an online reservation, because it will be a quick process, the service will be available 24/7, and the system will provide all the necessary information to make the desired reservation with tranquility.

-Restaurants will experience a great number of benefits when using an online reservation system.
-Some of these benefits translate into a decline in incoming phone calls, better control of the capacity of the restaurant and the number of reservations one will be able to accept, and a number of handy statistics and reports that will help to analyze the business in interesting ways.
+Restaurants will experience various benefits when using an online reservation system.
+Some of these benefits translate into a decline in incoming phone calls, better control of the capacity of the restaurant and the number of reservations one will be able to accept, as well as a number of statistics and reports that will help to analyze the business.

 These benefits arise from a wide range of management tools provided by online reservation systems, like operational reports, floor management software, customer reservation histories, and customer databases that include customer data and preferences, and grow with each new table booking.
 Restaurants will also be able to track cancellations, and manage walk-in and waitlists in a better way, eliminate overbookings, and create target email and postal mailings with the information from the customer database.
 Some online reservation systems include integrated email marketing tools.